WebAssembly: History

-Since April 2022, WebAssembly 2.0 has been in draft status.
-It adds many SIMD-related instructions and a new v128 datatype, with the ability for functions to return multiple values, and mass memory initialize/copy.
+The WebAssembly 2.0 specification was finished in 2022 and became a W3C standard in December 2024.
+It adds many single instruction, multiple data (SIMD) related instructions and a new v128 datatype, with the ability for functions to return multiple values, mass memory initialize/copy instructions, and reference types, which are opaque pointers to objects outside of the linear memory.